lwdozal/Dissertation_AI_Workbench/README.md

 # Dissertation_AI_Workbench
 MLOPs and LLMOPs for dissertation analysis workflow

+### Implementation

+1. Download/clone the repository and save to your desired folder
+2. Create a new virtual environment

 ## [Data Collection and Evaluation](https://github.com/lwdozal/Dissertation_AI_Workbench/tree/main/data_collection)
 - Web Scraping (Bot)
 - Cleaning; Preparing and Monitoring